New Work / Current Exhibitions

 Panel paintings back-mounted on acrylic sheets showcase large-scale work by Patter Hellstrom.
 Color and gesture appear to float with calligraphic style incorporating expressive qualities and fluid color.
 Works are available through galleries and art dealers in Chicago, San Francisco, LA and London.

 Midsize works in acrylic ink on polypropylene - a technique discovered in 2007 and unveiled in "Navigating Expression" at Masterworks Institute for Works on Paper Gallery in San Francisco.
-These gestural contemporary pieces sized at 20" x 26" have been shown widely and collected by museums and private collectors on the West Coast.
-Lennar Urban also showcased these pieces as a contemporary design in downtown San Francisco penthouses.
+These gestural contemporary pieces sized at 20" x 26" have been shown widely and collected by museums and private collectors.
+Lennar Urban also showcased these pieces in their San Francisco penthouse projects.

 Intimate pieces incorporate themes such as exploration of emotional landscapes, eclipses, and global turbulence.
 These compact pieces act as road maps for the large and mural sized work, as the artist explores new methods in her practice.